Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7V4UPiBOshY,612.98,643.72.md

 ### Transcript

-> the payment options for Epic Games store so I don't think anyone actually asked this question but I do remember seeing that some people said but the game story epic game store doesn't take credit cards in my region and that's pretty bad so I went online and I went to check more information but I got distracted by the fact that you can pay via subway gift card instead of by your footlong meatball sub with cheddar cheese you could just buy a game
+> the payment options for Epic Games store so I don't think anyone actually asked this question but I do remember seeing that some people said but the game story epic game store doesn't take credit cards in my region and that's pretty bad so I went online and I went to check more information but I got distracted by the fact that you can pay via subway gift card instead of by your footlong meatball sub with cheddar cheese you could just buy a game did I just give the prize away your community manager is unprofessional you